-Headlights on many cars automatically turn on -- at reduced brightness -- whenever the engine is running; or special lights may turn on.
-Some studies indicate that such daylight running lights increase safety; other studies are equivocal; some point out problems such as masking of turn signals.
-There is a good article in Wikipedia about daytime running lights, describing scientific work and regulatory issues.
+Headlights of many cars automatically turn on -- at reduced brightness -- whenever the engine is running; or special lights may turn on.
+Some studies indicate that such daytime-running lights increase safety; other studies are equivocal; some point out problems such as masking of turn signals.
+There is a good article in Wikipedia about daytime-running lights, describing scientific work and regulatory issues.

 Now that bright bicycle lights are available, many bicyclists are using them during daylight hours, and bicycle lights are being marketed for this use.
 I don't think that any study yet has rated the effectiveness of lights in preventing collisions in daylight, but it is reasonable to expect that they would draw attention to a bicyclist.
 The small size of the bicycle headlamp -- a point source at usual viewing distances -- may reduce its effectiveness.
-The Wikipedia article indicates that this effect has been demonstrated in a comparison of motorcycle headlamps at low beam vs. specialized, smaller daylight running lamps.
+The Wikipedia article indicates that this effect has been demonstrated in a comparison of motorcycle headlamps at low beam vs. specialized, smaller daytime-running lamps.
 Daytime use does lead to another version of the lighting race, not as a marketing feeding frenzy, but instead by putting bicyclists who do not run headlights during the day at a disadvantage -- perhaps also creating pressure for laws requiring all bicyclists to use them.

 Many bicyclists who use lights during daylight hours do not ride at night.
 These are mostly recreational road riders or racers on training rides.
 Bright bicycle headlights used during daytime do not blind people.
 Sunlight, even behind clouds, is bright enough that glare from bicycle lights isn't a problem.

-A light which is bright enough at eye level to draw attention in full daylight can also blind people at night.
-Therein lies the problem when lights are designed, promoted and purchased based on their performance in daylight.
+A light which is bright enough at eye level to draw attention in full daylight can also blind people at night, and that is a problem when lights are designed, promoted and purchased based on their performance in daylight.
 Ideally, a bicycle headlight would have different settings for daytime and nighttime, as with motor vehicle lights.
 But without any design standard in place, the brighter-is-better concept dominates in the market.